-- Refer to the PCB Switch Settings section in the Installation Manual, for further information about SW1-1 and SW1-2 switch settings. - After setting the terminal to approved, and before exiting setup, SW1-1 should be switched to ON while the terminal is powered up.
-Take care when setting the switch in the powered terminal.
+Refer to the PCB Switch Settings section in the IND570 Installation Manual, for further information about SW1-1 and SW1-2 switch settings.

-Terminal Operation 2.3.
+2.3.
+Terminal Operation

 Key names and commands are identified in this manual by upper- and lower-case letters.
 Key names, such as ENTER, are in all upper-case letters, and commands, such as "select," are in lower-case (unless they begin a sentence, in which case the first initial is upper-case).
 For example: